-Standard surveillance cameras struggle with scenes of wide dynamic range, that is, scenes that have a lot of variation in light levels.
+Cameras traditionally struggle with scenes of wide dynamic range, that is, scenes that have a lot of variation in light levels.
 This white paper explains the technology behind the limited dynamic range of a camera, describes the available general methods for achieving good WDR performance, and presents Axis WDR solutions for video with maximal forensic value and usability.

-3. Wide dynamic range scenes
+2 Wide dynamic range scenes